yh1008/incumbencyEffect/README.md

-Non-Parametric Regression exemplified in regression discountinuity design strategy
+### Nonparametric Regression exemplified using regression discontinuity design

+---

+**Advanced Econometrics**

+This demo shows how to estimate the Incumbency Effect using the regression discontinuity approach

+For detailed description, please refer to the **nonparametricRegression.ipynb**

+---